You became who you needed to be. It's no longer sustainable.

 Psychological intensives

-At times, something reaches a point where it can no longer be held within the rhythm of weekly sessions.
-This may be a period of acute pressure, a relationship dynamic that feels difficult to step out of, or a decision that carries significant weight.
-It may also be a sense of being caught in a pattern that has not shifted, despite sustained reflection or ongoing work.
+At times, something reaches a point where weekly sessions are no longer enough.
+This may be a period of acute pressure, a relationship dynamic that feels difficult to step out of, or a pattern that has not shifted despite ongoing work.

 Ways of working together